raml-org/raml-spec/versions/raml-10/raml-10.md

 <font color="#44ff44">      description: "some description"</font>
 </pre>

-In the same example, there is also a "responseParameters" _Property_ key and its _Object_ value colored in green:
+In the same example, there is also a green "responseParameters" _Property_ key and its _Object_ value:

 <pre style="background-color:#111;">
 <font color="white">properties:</font>